eleqtrizit/SystemsDesign/docs/Specifics/Databases.md

 In a graph database, each node is a record and each arc is a relationship between two nodes.
 Graph databases are optimized to represent complex relationships with many foreign keys or many-to-many relationships.

 Graphs databases offer high performance for data models with complex relationships, such as a social network.
 They are relatively new and are not yet widely-used.

+### Popular NoSQL Options
+There are several major non-relational database options, each with its own unique strengths.
+Here are some of the most popular ones:

+#### MongoDB
+**Strengths**: Flexible schema, scalability, and speed.
+MongoDB uses a document-oriented model which allows for records that do not have to have a uniform structure, unlike relational databases.
+This flexibility can make it easier to scale and develop with.

+#### Cassandra
+**Strengths**: High availability, fault tolerance, and performance.
+Cassandra was designed to handle large amounts of data across many commodity servers, providing high availability with no single point of failure.

+#### Redis
+**Strengths**: Speed, simplicity, and versatility.
+Redis is an in-memory data structure store used as a database, cache, and message broker.
+Its in-memory nature gives it excellent performance.

+#### HBase
+**Strengths**: Scalability, strong consistency, and integration with Hadoop.
+HBase is a column-oriented database that's designed to store large amounts of data in a distributed environment.
+It's built on top of Hadoop and is often used for real-time read/write access to big data.

+#### CouchDB
+**Strengths**: Replication & Sync, ease of use, and a HTTP/JSON API.

+CouchDB is a document-oriented database and uses JSON to store data, JavaScript as its query language, and HTTP for an API.
+It also offers incremental replication with bi-directional conflict detection and resolution.

 ## SQL or NoSQL
 [[Cliff Notes - moyano83#Relational Model Versus Document Model]]